 ISOLATION PADS Isolation Pads are single-ribbed or double-ribbed high quality elastomer, used singularly or in multiple layers, separated with steel shims.
 Pads are available with rated deflections from 1- 5 mm.
 Pads are available in sheets and may be easily cut or drilled to meet mounting conditions.
 Pads are generally inferior to mounts because of restraint fixings which transmit vibration.
 BARRIERS TO SOUND PROPAGATION Fences or barriers can be effective in interrupting the propagation of sound towards a neighbour.
 Beware of reflected sound of building walls and eaves.
 20mm thick timber or materials with an equivalent surface density will be effective as barriers as long as there are no gaps.
 Barriers rely on mass and blocking line-of sight between the source and receiver of sound.
-Barriers are best following key design features to maximise sound reduction. - locate unit to minimise reflections and maximise separation from noise-sensitive buildings - maintain air gaps and circulation space around unit - mount the heat pump chassis on neoprene isolation mounts (best) or isolation pads - enclosure casing should act as a barrier the higher the mass the better - the enclosure interior should incorporate some absorptive material which is protected from weather damage - ensure heat pump casing screws are not loose (rattling) - allow access for servicing The figure illustrates a simple three sided enclosure incorporating these principles.
+Barriers are best when combined with absorptive materials to reduce reflections and absorb sound. enclosures.
+It is critical that adequate airflow around the unit be maintained.
+Enclosures should incorporate the following key design features to maximise sound reduction. - locate unit to minimise reflections and maximise separation from noise-sensitive buildings - maintain air gaps and circulation space around unit - mount the heat pump chassis on neoprene isolation mounts (best) or isolation pads - enclosure casing should act as a barrier the higher the mass the better - the enclosure interior should incorporate some absorptive material which is protected from weather damage - ensure heat pump casing screws are not loose (rattling) - allow access for servicing The figure illustrates a simple three sided enclosure incorporating these principles.

 Figure 4 - a three-sided heat pump enclosure The figure illustrates a simple three-sided enclosure incorporating these principle PREVENTIVE MAINTENANCE In addition to annual preventive maintenance recommended for most heat pumps to maintain efficiency, owners should expect to replace bearings and seals every five years.
 If fans or other electrical/ mechanical parts become noisy, they should be serviced or replaced.
 Metal casing rattling can be reduced by gluing elastomeric sheets to the inside of the casing.
 Screw / bolt attachments can be damped by fitting neoprene washers.
 (Elastomer products are commonly available as panel dampening sheets from automotive accessory retailers).
 Para Rubber stocks neoprene gasket strips and a small range of isolation mounts and pads.
 A standard hot water cylinder insulation pack will supply enough foil-backed fibreglass insulation for an enclosure to insulate a standard domestic heat pump in the manner illustrated above.
 WHERE TO GET HELP Look in the Yellow Pages for acoustical consultants or noise control engineers.
 LEGAL REQUIREMENTS Section 16 of the Resource Management Act 1991 is the key legislation and makes every occupier of land responsible to adopt the best practicable option of limiting noise emissions from their property to a reasonable level.
 There is no decibel limit set and the obligation applies regardless of whether the Council noise limits are complied with, so tonality and other special characteristics of heat pump sounds must also be controlled.
-Noise problems between neighbours are solved by spending money on simple noise control engineering solutions - not by spending money on lawyers trying to avoid responsibilities Reprinted with permission from Environmental Noise Analysis and Advice Service, Ministry of Health - July 2005.
+Reprinted with permission from Environmental Noise Analysis and Advice Service, Ministry of Health - July 2005.
 Information is provided with the intention of helping people prevent or solve problems.
 Information is provided on a "no liability" basis.